augenblick/Blender_DarkSouls_Import/README.txt

 	- [.tpf filepath]
 	- [.dds filepath]
 	- ['Missing Texture' filepath] - (A simple UV grid exported from Blender is a good option.)

+IMPORTANT!:  If you enter the paths manually, make sure the .tpf and .dds filepaths end with a backslash "\".
 Hover your mouse over any fields in Blender to see more info.

 === USE ====================================================